CDQuant: Greedy Coordinate Descent for Accurate LLM Quantization: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we developed a coordinate descent framework (\algo) for quantization of LLMs. \algo~is a simple and effective alternative to GPTQ, that consistently outperformed it on PaLM2 models.
 The simplicity of our algorithm makes it a seamless substitute for GPTQ in various algorithmic contexts where GPTQ currently functions as a sub-routine.
 Our future work aims to further improve the performance of \algo.
-In particular, we aim to speed up our BCD algorithm, and make it as fast as CD.
+In particular, we would like to use ideas from ~\algo~to improve Quantized Aware Training (QAT).
 Furthermore, we will focus on developing layer-wise loss functions that are more closely aligned with end-to-end loss, thereby reducing the performance gap between full-precision and quantized models.
-Finally, we will also explore integrating \algo~with QuIP and FrameQuant to evaluate potential performance gains for extreme low-bit quantization.